From Pathways to Channels: Art, Culture, and Commodification

 The Perennial Tradition Does Not Exist

 The perennial tradition — perennial philosophy, perennial wisdom, or eternal tradition — is supposedly the common substratum of all historical knowledge from the very origin of human culture: that which links together the great philosophical, religious, ethical, moral, and spiritual ideals, and so on.
 Well, this tradition does not exist.
-There are obviously contents that may be common, or similar, … Read more →
+There are, of course, contents that may be shared, or … Read more →

 To Be an Artist Is to Look Like One: From Fetish to Puppet